yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 | Status | Status of the data element.
 A data element can have one of the following statuses: - Enabled.
 The data element is available. - Disabled.
 The data element is not available. |
 | Data Quality | Data quality score of the data element as calculated in a data quality system. |

-For more information about how to add a data asset and add data element to a data asset, see Data Assets in the Set Up Data Marketplace help.
+For more information about how to add a data asset and add data element to a data asset, see the Data Assets topic in the Set Up Data Marketplace help.

 ## Data Quality tab